TianYao12/Neural-Network-Web-Server/README.md

-# C++ Web Server and Neural Network
+# C++ Web Server and Neural Networks
 ## Purpose
+- I wanted to get a more fundamental understanding of neural networks and web servers, which we use all the using abstracted frameworks.
-- The idea is to implement a web server in C++ from scratch that can take requests and respond with neural networok data (weights, biases, loss, prediction) after each epoch
+- This web server take requests and respond with neural networok data (weights, biases, loss, prediction) after each epoch
-- A Next.js frontend will make requests to the server, and display the data, visualizing how the various parameters of a neural network change over time.
+- A frontend will make requests to the server, and display the data, visualizing how the various parameters of a neural network change over time.

 ## Saving Training and Inference Data
 - After each epoch, the **weights** and **biases** are saved in binary
 - After inference, the output probabilities are also saved

 ## Running
-* **Build & Run Training/Inference:**
+* Build & Run Training/Inference:
     ```bash
     (cd backend/networking/NN && make clean && make && ./train.out && ./inference.out)
     ```
-* **Build & Run Server:**
+* Build & Run Server:
     ```bash
     (cd backend/networking && make clean && make && ./server.exe)
     ```
-* **Run Frontend:**
+* Run Frontend:
     ```bash
     (cd frontend && npm run dev)
     ```